 Common side effects may happen within one to two days after the vaccination.
 These include soreness, redness, discomfort and swelling at the injection site, tiredness, muscle aches and low fever.
 These side effects are usually mild and go away within a few days, normally without any treatment.

 Can the flu vaccine actually give you the flu?

 The flu vaccine does not contain any live virus, so you cannot get the flu from the vaccine.

 Different vaccines for different age groups

-Our team of doctors in Pascoe Vale can advise you and your family which flu vaccine is appropriate for you.
+Our team of doctors in Pascoe Vale will advise which flu injection is appropriate for you.

 Make an appointment today

 To attend a bulk-billed flu shot clinic, please call 9304 0500.
 This is the only way to make a booking for these special clinics.

 Remember to get your flu shot early for your best chance of beating the flu!